-6.5.2 Computer Security Rating (IA) evaluation programs.
+6.5.2 Computer Security Rating

+IdenTrust operates systems that have received security evaluations from Common Criteria, FIPS NIAP or other comparable information-assurance (IA) evaluation programs.
 These systems are deployed in accordance with the configuration guidelines established by the IA evaluation.
 All CA, CSA, CMS and RA Systems are configured with a minimal number of user and system accounts and have all unused network services and network ports and protocols disabled.